DouglasGraham-CS/Red-Vs-Blue-Project-1/README.md

 Step 1: Discover the IP address of the Linux server using nmap.

-Step 2: Locate the hidden directory on the server via navigating the different directories available on the Linuc server.
+Step 2: Locate the hidden directory on the server via navigating the different directories available on the Linux server.

 Step 3: Brute force the password for the hidden directory using Hydra.